odoo/documentation/content/applications/inventory_and_mrp/quality/quality_management/quality_control_points.rst

 - :guilabel:`Pass - Fail` checks specify a criterion that products must meet for the check to pass.
 - :guilabel:`Measure` checks prompt employees to record a measurement of the product that must be within a tolerance of a norm value for the check to pass.
-- :guilabel:`Worksheet` checks provide an interactive worksheet that must be filled out by the employee processing the check.
+- :guilabel:`Worksheet` checks require the employee processing the check to fill out an interactive worksheet.
+- :guilabel:`Spreadsheet` checks require the employee processing the check to fill out an interactive spreadsheet.

 .. important::
    An *Instructions* check is the same as a step on a work order for an MO.